jonas-fan/journey/code/design-pattern/singleton.md

 # Singleton Pattern

-Make sure the number of instances is limited so they are allowed to be shared in an entire system.
+Make sure the number of class instances is limited so they are allowed to be shared in an entire system.

 ## Go